bbabi0901/Noseprint/README.md

-# Landmark detection by ResNet
+# Landmark detection by ResNet / Hourglass Model
 The final goal of the project is to extact noseprints from dogs with Deep Learning model.\
 Each noseprints have unique features like fingerprints, so we can use it for identification.\
 To extract noseprint from certain area in nose, the landmarks, specific points in nose, is essential.\
 Also, the landmarks are to find whether the dog in the picture is in proper pose or not.\
-As a first step of the project, let's build a Deep Learning model for landmark detection with ResNet, a powerful algorithm with simple structure.
+As a first step of the project, let's build a Deep Learning model for landmark detection with ResNet or Hourglass architecture, a powerful algorithm with simple structure.

 <table>
   <tr>